Center for Learning

 See our FAQs

-Homeless response is organized into Continuums of Care (CoCs), which help coordinate organizations within a system.
-At the CoC level, leadership has access to robust data to improve their community’s homeless response.
-This course will cover how to deploy this data to help end homelessness.
+The only thing that ends homelessness is housing.
+In this course, learn the basics of Rapid Re-Housing (RRH), an evidence-based best practice for connecting people experiencing homelessness with permanent housing and supporting them in their path toward housing stability.
+This course will be helpful for anyone establishing, improving, working within, or preparing to work within an RRH program.
 Anyone enrolled in any Center for Learning course is invited to a live online office hour every month.
 Some office hours are opportunities to ask questions about material in our courses; others focus on emerging issues or specific populations.
 We offer a variety of discounts: see our FAQ page.
 Questions?
-Email [email protected]Read more
+Email learning@naeh.org.
+Read more

 Shopping Cart